ZoranStojsavljevic/kernel-mikrobus-patches/README.md

 https://github.com/ZoranStojsavljevic/kernel-mikrobus-patches/tree/main/mikrobus-patches/actual-mikrobus-patches

-The bash script part which does the addition trick (keeping intact rcn's bb_kernel repo):
+The bash script part which does the addition trick (keeping intact rcn's bb_kernel repo) is schetched here (just a sketch for mikrobus patches, to give an idea):

 	patch_kernel () {
 		### --- Since the mikrobus patches are not there, add them to the patch set ---